SpaceG/spaceg.github.io/_posts/2015-02-23-work-static.markdown

 <p>
 Between Start Up and Study.
 Some People ask me how do you do that? how do you can work so long..?
 My Answer is, I love what I do, this is the most secret.
 Find anything  what do you Love and make it big. starts small. everyone is beginning difficult. - this is definitely a good motivation necessary for the start. - sometimes I wish I could make other details!
 But everything has a Sense.
 Also to be alone all the Time? - I am athlete and have simply by nature much more energy in me.
-I love create things which one are never done before. - And you must be also too very concentrated, flexible, bouncy, disciplined to be a good Front-End Web Weveloper/ Ui/Ux Interface Developer.
+I love create things which one are never done before. - And you must be also too very concentrated, flexible, bouncy, discipline, well-disciplined, self-disciplined to do that and there are some Rules too.
+Be a good Front-End Web Weveloper/ Ui/Ux Interface Developer.